Table of Contents

 iii.
 Steel Piles

-This type of pile is mostly used as end-bearing piles.
+Steel piles are mostly used as end-bearing piles.
 They are usually designed in smaller sections with a diameter ranging between 10 inches to 24 inches.

 Advantages of Steel Piles